camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 The generated REST client can then be used to integrate your existing application into the workflow, or you can extend Camunda in the language of your choice.

 <!-- How -->
-Get started by checking the [documentation](https://docs.camunda.org/manual/7.13/reference/rest/openapi/) for usage and coverage, and download the specification from [here](https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm/org/camunda/bpm/camunda-engine-rest-openapi/).
+Get started by checking the [documentation](https://docs.camunda.org/manual/7.13/reference/rest/openapi/) for usage and coverage, and download the specification [here](https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm/org/camunda/bpm/camunda-engine-rest-openapi/).

 ## DMN 1.3 and FEEL 1.2 Support
 <!-- What -->
 DMN allows business analysts and stakeholders to model decisions that can be executed inside your process.
-With DMN 1.3 and FEEL 1.2, the DMN engine got even more powerful.
+With DMN 1.3 and FEEL 1.2, the DMN engine becomes even more powerful.

 <!-- Why -->
 DMN 1.3 allows for easier diagram exchanges between vendors, and FEEL 1.2 extends the FEEL coverage to more elements.
 FEEL can now be used in input expressions, output entries, and literal expressions.